columbia/osdi23-paper114-ae/README.md

 You may need to add `~/.opam/4.13.1/bin/` to `PATH` manually.
 Try `coqc -v` to see if Coq is installed properly.

+Please also make sure the version of `python3` is 3.10.* or above.

 2. Clone the repo and enter `verification/` folder:

         git clone git@github.com:columbia/osdi23-paper114-ae.git --recursive